KDE/digikam-doc/batch_queue/queue_settings.rst

 Behavior
 --------

-This view allows to customize important rules while the queue is processed.
+This tab allows you to customize certain behaviors that control queue processing.

-The **RAW Files Loading** setting configure how the RAW files will be processed: using the **RAW Decoding** settings to process standard demosaicing (see below), or through the use of the **Embedded Preview**.
-This last one is very fast compared to RAW decoded.
+The **RAW Files Loading** setting configures how any RAW files will be processed: select **RAW Decoding** to process with standard demosaicing (see below), or select **Embedded Preview** to process with an embedded preview.
+This last option is very fast compared to RAW decoding.

-The **Target File Exists** setting allows to customize the behavior when target file exists.
-You can **Store as a Different file Name**, **Overwrite Automatically** the file, or **Skip Automatically** to don't touch the target file.
-In all cases, Batch Queue Manager will not ask you about this behavior while running.
+The **Target File Exists** setting allows you to customize the behavior when the target file already exists.
+You can **Store as a different name**, **Overwrite automatically** to overwrite the target file, or **Skip automatically** to skip overwriting the target file.
+No matter what option is selected, the Batch Queue Manager will not ask you about this behavior while running.

 The **Save Image as a Newly Created Branch** setting will use **Image Versioning** to name target files.
-It's the same behavior when you export file from **Image Editor** when Versioning feature is enabled.
+This is the same behavior as when files are exported from **Image Editor** when Versioning feature is enabled.

 The **Work on all Processor Cores** setting will use more than one core to process items in parallel from the same queue.